AbdooMohamedd/AbdooMohamedd/README.md

 I am a Junior Data Scientist and freelance Web Scraper based in Cairo, Egypt, specializing in data science :bar_chart: and web scraping :snake:.
 My passion is translating complex data into clear, useful information that everyone can understand and use to make better decisions.

-- 📭 [Reach out](#hi-there-samujjwaal-here) for help with MS CS in US, Data Science, Machine Learning, Python, and Git.
+- 📭 [Reach out](#hi-there-samujjwaal-here) for help with Data Science, Machine Learning, Python, Web Scraping, and Git.
 - 💬 Talk to me about whether the universe has an end, if Schrödinger's cat gets bored, and why time flies when you're having fun.
 - 😄 Pronouns: [He/Him](https://www.mypronouns.org/he-him)
 - 👾 Fun fact: Everything that has been or could be written/said already exists in the [Library of Babel](https://libraryofbabel.info/)